What to do if you were denied for an auto loan

 You can be denied a loan due to simple errors in the application.
 If you miss a section or note information incorrectly, lenders may reject you without allowing you to update inaccurate details.

-Always review each detail on your application to ensure you have everything correct.
+Always review each detail in your application to ensure you have everything correct.
 You may be able to apply again, but accuracy the first time around will save you time.

 Poor credit score

 Most lenders have a minimum credit score as part of their eligibility criteria.
-Many lenders want to see fair credit — a score of 620 or higher.
+In general, lenders want to see borrowers with fair credit — a FICO score of 620 or higher — although there are many banks and some online lenders that set much higher minimums.
 If your credit score is lower than the lender’s requirement, you will immediately be denied.
+Be sure to check your credit score in advance so you know what kinds of loans to look for.

 Limited credit history

-If you have limited or no credit history, lenders will not be able to gauge your ability to make future auto loan payments.
-They may use it as a reason to deny your application.
-Unfortunately, it will take time to amend this.
-You will need to take on other, smaller debts to build your credit history before you apply again, or apply with a co-signer.
+If you have limited or no credit history, lenders will not be able to gauge your ability to make future auto loan payments, and they may use it as a reason to deny your application.
+Unfortunately, it will take time to fix this.
+You may need to take on other, smaller debts to build your credit history before you apply again or with a cosigner.

 Large amount of debt

-If you have a lot of debt gathered from other loans or credit cards, your DTI ratio — or debt-to-income ratio — will be higher.
-A DTI ratio of 50 percent or higher may lead to rejection.
+If you have a substantial amount of debt gathered from other loans or credit cards, your DTI — or debt-to-income ratio — will be higher.
+A DTI of 50 percent or higher may lead to rejection because lenders determine how much you can afford based on your income, current debts and requested loan amount.
 Paying down your debts is the best way to lower your DTI, but if you’re able, a second source of income can also lower your DTI.

-What to do if your car loan was denied
+What to do if your car loan is denied

 One rejection doesn’t mean you can’t finance a car.
 Take a few steps before applying again to boost your approval chances.